 On Thursday, May 9, and Friday, May 10, motorists should expect a slow-moving operation for crews to stripe the roadway.
 On Friday, May 10, during daytime hours, motorists should expect crews working in the westbound travel lane at the wildlife crossing/bridge to repair asphalt.

-Rivercreek development, Wildblue commercial, and the Wildblue development will eventually fund a traffic signal at Estero Crossing Blvd and Wild Blue Blvd.
+Rivercreek development, Wildblue commercial, and the Wildblue development will eventually fund a traffic signal at Estero Crossing Blvd/Wild Blue Blvd and Corkscrew Rd.
 There is no projected date for the installation and completion of this light.

 The engineer, Trebilcock Consulting Solutions, is working on plan revisions resulting from the 60% design review comments from LDOT.
 There has been a minor delay with the underground utility location process.
 The initial sub-surface investigation for the four proposed locations for the mast arm supports/poles identified numerous conflicts with existing underground facilities.
 The SUE (Sub-surface Utility Exploration) sub-consultant is in the process of performing additional underground investigations.
 As soon as this is complete, the plans will be updated and submitted to LDOT and Development Services for the LDO and Right-of-Way permits.
 At the same time, they will work with LDOT and obtain bids for the traffic signal from qualified contractors so that realistic costs can be determined.

-Once the contractor completes the project, the Village of Estero will install shared-use paths, lighting, and landscaping.
+Once the contractor, Cougar, completes the widening project, the Village of Estero will install shared-use paths, lighting, and landscaping.
 The Village of Estero efforts are projected to take 6 -9 months once a contractor has been selected.
 There may be long lead time items (e.g., street light poles) that may push the project to the right.
-The Village approved an agreement with GL Homes (Rivercreek) on the Right of Way acquisition for the multiuse path along Corkscrew Rd at their February 21, 2024, Village Council meeting.
+The Village approved an agreement with GL Homes (Rivercreek) on the Right of Way acquisition for the multiuse path along Corkscrew Rd at their February 21st, 2024, Village Council meeting.

 East side of Bella Terra to Alico Road

 The Lee Board of County Commissioners voted on Wednesday, December 6, 2023, to approve a contract for constructing Corkscrew Road Widening Phase II from the east side of Bella Terra to Alico Road.
 The $26.6 million contract is with Bergeron Land Development.
 Construction is scheduled to begin in the first quarter of 2024 and is expected to be completed in 24 months.
+Estimated Completion is now pushed to Summer 2026.
 The project includes funding from Lee County Utilities.

 The construction process has started.
 Surveyors planted stakes, brush & landscaping are being cleared, fences are being moved, utility pipes are being identified, and larger utility pipes are being delivered to the site.